International Affairs and Leadership Washington Week

 Excursions

-To reinforce the curriculum, the cohort visited various historic sites in Washington, D.C., such as the U.S. Institute of Peace, the U.S. Holocaust Museum, the U.S. Capitol Building, the Diplomacy Center for the U.S. State Department and multiple monuments.
+To reinforce the curriculum, students visit various historic sites in Washington, D.C., such as the U.S. Institute of Peace, the U.S. Holocaust Museum, the U.S. Capitol Building, the Diplomacy Center for the U.S. State Department and multiple monuments.

 What to expect during Washington Week